 Keep in mind that a wise alternative crop choice after failed cotton will have a low establishment cost with the flexibility to adjust inputs only if conditions continue to improve.
 The best alternative crop fully utilizes previous inputs and maximizes growing conditions anticipated for your growing area.
 In 2003 several producers in the Lamb Co. area tried shorter-season Spanish peanuts planted mid-June and even up to about the 25th.
-"Is this what you really have in mind, a high-input catch crop?"
+"Is this what you really had in mind, a high-input catch crop?"
 I asked.
-A few of these 2003 growers thought they had figured out a smart way to make some money, but most of these fields were a disappointment.
-Spanish peanuts require about 135 days to maturity in a normal year.
+A few of these 2003 growers thought they had figured out a smart way to make some money, but many if not most of these fields were a disappointment in spite of a relatively late fall.
+Several true Spanish peanut varieties require about 135 days to maturity in a normal year.
 For Bailey and northern Lamb Counties TAMSPAN 90 peanuts (most common variety), planted about June 10 along with elevation and historical fall killing frost dates, will stretch typical maturity out to within about 5 days of the average killing frost date.
 This is unnecessarily risky.